thejimmyg/gateway-lite/AWS.md

 export AWS_ACCESS_KEY_ID=XXX
 # Essentially a password, replace with your secret access key from the AWS web console
 export AWS_SECRET_ACCESS_KEY=XXX
-# If you choose a different region, you'll need to find the correct `--image-id` option for the `run-instances` command below.
+# Below eu-west-1 is Ireland.
+If you choose a different region, you'll also need to find the correct `--image-id` option for the `run-instances` command later in these instructions.
 export AWS_DEFAULT_REGION=eu-west-1
 export AWS_DEFAULT_OUTPUT=json
 ```